-Apple Mac event 2016: Here's what to expect
+Apple unveils MacBook Pro with touch bar on top of keyboard

 Related: Apple delays its AirPods launch

-However, we won't learn more about when consumers can buy a pair of AirPods, Apple's new wireless earbuds teased at the iPhone event last month.
+However, the company didn't announce any updates coming to the iMac desktop computer.
+We also didn't learn more about when consumers can buy a pair of AirPods, Apple's new wireless earbuds teased at the iPhone event last month.
 The company said on Wednesday it is delaying the launch for an unknown amount of time.

 Although the iPhone remains the company's biggest moneymaker, Mac sales accounted for 12% of revenue in the third quarter of 2016.